Uncontested Divorce Attorneys Serving Colorado

 If you and your spouse agree on all aspects of your separation, including division of property and debts, maintenance, and allocation of parental responsibilities (if you have minor children), uncontested divorce filings may be an option for you.
 Colorado law does not describe an uncontested, no contest, or non-contested divorce differently from a contested divorce.
 You won't find these terms in the dissolution statutes.
 However, when parties agree on all terms there are differences in the process.

 The main difference is that the two of you are in agreement.
+The legal process and paperwork required by the court is the same.
 The legal process is typically designed to expect conflict.
 Many divorce attorneys only work in high-conflict situations and approach each case expecting conflict.
 A difference in perspective is important when working with already agreeable parties to not create conflict where none exists.
 We provide open avenues of communication with your spouse to avoid misunderstandings and mistrust of the process.

 Additionally, there are differences in the court filings.
 When there is no conflict, you and your spouse can file all required paperwork at the initiation of the case and potentially avoid appearing in court at all, in some circumstances.